ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/vitamin_a_deficiency/index.rst

 of vitamin A deficiency at each time step to determine whether the simulant has VAD during that time step.
 Each simulant's propensity is assigned only once, but the underlying prevalence distribution can change throughout the course of the simulation, which may result in a change in the simulant's vitamin A status.
+The precise algorithm is described `below <Determining Vitamin A Status_>`_

 In particular, our modeling strategy will **not** explicitly use incidence or remission data for vitamin A deficiency, but only *prevalence* (which is the